HaxeFoundation/haxe-evolution/0000-template.md

 `enum abstract` is basically a mechansim to define a subset from a superset.
 For example, when used over `Int`, it creates a finite subset from a infinite superset which consists of all integers.
 (Well, techinically it is not really infinite because it is limited by computer memory)

-Therefore in theory, it should also be used over ordinary `enum`, to create a subset of its constructors.
+Therefore in theory, it could also be used over ordinary `enum`, to create a subset of its constructors.

 ## Motivation